mcgnly/DeveloperDocumentation/AuthorizationDoc.md

 **Client** - An Application.
-In the OAuth context, this application would issue API requests in order to perform actions on protected resources on behalf of the resource owner
+In the OAuth context, this application would issue API requests in order to perform actions on protected resources on behalf of the resource owner.

 **Authorization Server** - The authorization server receives concent from the resource owner and in return issues access tokens to clients, enabling them to access protected